dmbarbour/awelon/doc/Compression.md

 ## Simplifying LZ4?

-LZ4 is a nice algorithm - very simple, octet aligned.
+LZ4 is a nice data structure - very simple, octet aligned.
 But it has problems:

 1. maximum offset (64k) is too large for embedded systems decompression
 2. unlimited literal length per segment is a problem for security reasons